 Personality: A Systems Approach by John D. Mayer

-The book, Personality: A Systems Approach, is a college text for the course in personality psychology.
+The book, Personality: A Systems Approach, is a textbook for the course in personality psychology.
 On this site you can:

-- Learn about Edition 1.5 which will be available for classroom use in mid-August, 2014 in time for the Fall semester (see “Release Schedule“)
+- Learn about Edition 1.5 which is now available for classroom use.

-- Obtain a detailed description of the revisions for Edition 1.5 and those further planned for the 2nd Edition.
+- Obtain a detailed description of the revisions for Edition 1.5.

 - See the publication history of the book

-- Understand that there could be shortages of the first edition for the Fall, 2014 semester
+- Understand that there could be shortages of the first edition for the Fall, 2014 semester.
+(Edition 1.5 will fill in for any shortages).

 Personality: A Systems Approach is a contemporary textbook suitable for undergraduate courses in personality psychology.
 The textbook is based on the personality systems framework, an outline that organizes today’s information about personality psychology into four areas: